jonathan-politzki/api-test/README.md

 ## The Universal Gas Station for User Understanding

 Jean enables any website or application to deeply understand its users through a simple API call.
-Think of it as "Plaid for personality" - one connection unlocks personalized experiences everywhere.
+One connection unlocks personalized experiences everywhere.

 ## Why Jean?

-Today's internet treats everyone the same.
-Every visitor to your site sees identical content, layouts, and messaging.
-But your users aren't identical - they're individuals with unique preferences, behaviors, and needs.
+Jean connects your Twitter personality to websites, so they can understand and adapt to you instantly.
+Instead of every website starting from scratch, they can immediately know how you think, write, and what matters to you.

-Jean changes this by:
+Think of it like letting websites 'meet you' through your Twitter presence - so they can give you a more personal, relevant experience right away.

-- Providing deep user context through Twitter data analysis
+Takes the understanding Twitter has about you
-- Enabling real-time personalization at scale
+Makes it available to other websites
-- Offering one simple integration for universal user understanding
+So they can personalize your experience immediately

 ## Quick Start